xjsdev/iorpc/readme.md

     })
   },
   subscribeToUpdates(cbOnClient) {
-    // не є стрілочною функцією, тому тут доступний
+    // is not an arrow function, so 'this.remoteApi' is available here
-    // async this.remoteApi.fn() якщо з іншої сторони оголошено функції const hSubscribeInterval = setInterval(async() => {
+    // async this.remoteApi.fn() if functions are declared on the other side const hSubscribeInterval = setInterval(async() => {
       const iorpcClbsSize = await cbOnClient(Date.now())
       console.log(`ClbsSize: remote ${iorpcClbsSize} local ${this.iorpcClbsSize()}`)